GLOBAL MARKETS-World stock markets slip on second wave virus fears, safe-havens rise

 By Herbert Lash and Tom Arnold

-The daily count of infections hit a new milestone in California and Texas, while around 400 workers tested positive for the virus at a slaughterhouse in northern Germany, prompting the closure of local schools.
+Stocks on Wall Street seesawed either side of breakeven as investors struggled to interpret the impact of economic data without any guidance from corporations on their earnings.

-A Chinese medical expert, meanwhile, said Beijing has brought its recent outbreak under control.
+Cleveland Federal Reserve Bank President Loretta Mester said it could take a year or two for the U.S. economy to return to pre-pandemic levels, with the gross domestic product declining by 6% in 2020 and the unemployment rate still around 9% by year's end.

-Justin Onuekwusi, portfolio manager at Legal & General Investment Management, said the flare-ups in Germany and China and the rise in infection rates in some U.S. states were cause for concern.
+Justin Onuekwusi, portfolio manager at Legal & General Investment Management, said the flare-ups in Germany and China and rising infection rates in some U.S. states were cause for concern.

 "It's going to be a theme where we see economies having to do mini-lockdowns and isolation measures in order to contain the virus.
 The question is how much it affects markets," he said.